NASA-IMPACT/veda-data/README.md

 ### Step 1: Stage your files

-Upload files to the staging bucket `s3://veda-data-store-staging` (which you can do with a VEDA JupyterHub account--request access [here](https://docs.openveda.cloud/nasa-veda-platform/scientific-computing/#veda-sponsored-jupyterhub-service)) or a self-hosted bucket in s3 has shared read access to VEDA service.
-[See docs.openveda.cloud for additional details on preparing files.](https://docs.openveda.cloud/instance-management/adding-content/dataset-ingestion/file-preparation.html)
+Upload files to the staging bucket `s3://veda-data-store-staging` (which you can do with a VEDA JupyterHub account--request access [here](https://docs.openveda.cloud/user-guide/scientific-computing/getting-access.html)) or a self-hosted bucket in s3 has shared read access to VEDA service.
+[See docs.openveda.cloud for additional details on preparing files.](https://docs.openveda.cloud/user-guide/content-curation/dataset-ingestion/file-preparation.html)

 ### Step 2: Generate STAC metadata in the staging catalog

 Metadata must first be added to the Staging Catalog [staging.openveda.cloud/api/stac](https://staging.openveda.cloud/api/stac).
-You will need to create a dataset config file using the veda-ingest-ui and submit it to the `/workflows/dataset/publish` endpoint to generate STAC Collection metadata and generate Item records for the files you have uploaded in Step 1.
+You will need to create a dataset config file with the [ingest.openveda.cloud](https://ingest.openveda.cloud) form to generate STAC Collection metadata and generate Item records for the files you have staged in Step 1.

-* Use the veda-ingest-ui form to generate a dataset config and open a veda-data PR
+* Use the [ingest.openveda.cloud](https://ingest.openveda.cloud) form to generate a dataset config and open a veda-data PR

 * OR manually generate a dataset-config JSON and open a veda-data PR

 * When a veda-data PR is opened, a github action will automatically (1) POST the config to airflow and stage the collection and items in the staging catalog instance and (2) open a veda-config dashboard preview for the dataset.

-> See detailed steps for the [dataset submission process](https://docs.openveda.cloud/instance-management/adding-content/dataset-ingestion/) in the contribuing section of [veda-docs](https://nasa-impact.github.io/veda-docs) where you can also find this full ingestion workflow example [geoglam ingest notebook](https://docs.openveda.cloud/instance-management/adding-content/dataset-ingestion/example-template/example-geoglam-ingest.html)
+> See detailed steps for the [dataset submission process](https://docs.openveda.cloud/user-guide/content-curation/dataset-ingestion/) in the Content Curation section of the User Guide in [veda-docs](https://nasa-impact.github.io/veda-docs) where you can also find this full ingestion workflow example [geoglam ingest notebook](https://docs.openveda.cloud/user-guide/content-curation/dataset-ingestion/example-template/example-geoglam-ingest.html)

 ### Step 3: Acceptance testing

 Perform acceptance testing appropriate for your data.
 This should include reviewing the [staging.openveda.cloud STAC browser](https://staging.openveda.cloud) and reviewing the corresponding veda-config PR dashboard preview.

-> See [veda-docs/instance-management/adding-content/dashboard-configuration](https://docs.openveda.cloud/instance-management/adding-content/dashboard-configuration/dataset-configuration.html) for more information about configuring a dashboard preview).
+> See the [Content Curation/Dashboard Configuration](https://docs.openveda.cloud/user-guide/content-curation/dashboard-configuration/) section of the User Guide in docs.openveda.cloud for more information about configuring a dashboard preview.

 ### Step 4: Promote to production